-Watch the Video – LEGO Photography Lighting with Lasers!
+Watch on YouTube – LEGO Photography Lighting with Lasers!

 It’s a dark, rainy night in LEGO City, dimly lit street corners have become a haven for crime.
 Our protagonist waits patiently outside the cinema for his target…